voidoxin/Mini-terminal-tools/README.md

-# 🖥️ Mini Terminal Tools - by Fraj
+# 🖥️ Mini Terminal Tools - by Voidoxin

 Welcome to **Mini Terminal Tools**, a beginner-friendly **C++ console program** created for learning and practice purposes.
 This project runs directly in the terminal and currently includes two basic tools: